rcac-geo/workshop-geoAI/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is GeoAI and typical GeoAI tasks?
+- What is GeoAI and its typical tasks?
 - What are Foundation Models on Geosciences (GFMs)?
 - Why we do GeoAI on HPC clusters?
-- What are GeoAI datasets and GFMs available on Anvil?
+- What are GeoAI datasets and GFMs available on Anvil, and how to use them?

 ::::::::::::::::::::::::::::::::::::::::::::::::